ksommerdorf/MechaCar_Statistical_Analysis/README.md

 ![Deliverable2 2](https://user-images.githubusercontent.com/57520471/174710519-91afb8a9-285e-4bb5-9f52-1585e9bc138d.png)

 * Lot1 (variance of 0.98) and Lot2 (variance of 7.47) are observed to be below the 100 PSI limit.
-* Lot3 with a variance of 170.29 is exceeds the 100 PSI limit.
+* Lot3 with a variance of 170.29 exceeds the 100 PSI limit.

 ## T-Tests on Suspension Coils